illy94/CS252_Project/README.md

 ### Local
 - to run the app locally we have to download Node.js
+- go to the CS252_Project/myapptest directory
 - run node app.js
 - then go to your local browser and use http://localhost:<portnumber> (where <portnumber> is based on what is mentioned in the command line)

 ### Online
-- run npm install -g firebase-tools
-- login to firebase with your google account, create a new project
-- run firebase login after and accept the terms
+- make changes necessary to CS252_Project/myapptest/index.html
+- go to CS252_Project directory and run firebase deploy again to push it to Firebase Hosting

 ---